TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/02 Custom Replay Data/Ex02_ReplayEvents.md

-This quick example shows how you can quickly record custom data as part of a replay using replay events.
+This quick example shows how you can easily record custom data as part of a replay using replay events.
 Replay events can be used to record an action at a specific time stamp with optional associated data, and can be useful for one shot data that does not need to be continually recorded.

+NOTE: Replay events will not be called when seeking to different timestamps in the recording.

 ```cs
 using UnityEngine;